Chi-Time/Space-Invaders-Phaser/README.md

 -  Main menu with mute audio option.
 -  Player get's three lives.
--  Player fires one bullet at a time nad cannot fire until bullet is dead.
+-  Player fires 3 bullets at a time and cannot fire until at least one bullet is dead.
 -  Player can move only horizontally.
 -  Upon player death wave resets.
 -  Enemies move horizontally only.